Recovering from birth is serious business and requires proper nourishment and nutrition. These are the top nutrients moms need in postpartum.

 Zinc-rich food sources

-Red meat, oysters, lentils, hemp seeds, and almonds.
+Red meat, oysters and other shellfish, lentils, and almonds.

 Iodine-rich food sources